Sandstorm (video game)

-Sandstorm, also released under the title Desert Storm Command, is a 1992 action game for DOS.
-The player must defend their home base from planes (which drop bombs), Patriot Missiles, and Scud missiles.
+Sandstorm, also released as Desert Storm Command, is a shoot 'em up video game developed by David A. Johndrow for MS-DOS and published in 1992.
+The player defends their home base from bomb-dropping planes, Patriot missiles, and Scud missiles.
 If a missile or bomb touches the ground, some of the buildings in the base are damaged.
 Each building can be damaged three times.
 In other missions, a missile can be directed into designated enemy buildings.